yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 # Learning Objectives
 In scientific applications, the usage of docker volumes is essential to persist data when working with containers.
 In this session, you will be able to learn:
 - How docker enables `data persistence`
-- Different volumes types and how they are used
+- Different storage types and how they are used

 ## Description